-You need to know who you are and why you are doing what you are doing.
+You need to know who you are and why you are doing what you are doing

 Pushing the envelope … perhaps a bit too far?

 I took his remarks to heart and, with the approval of my faculty mentor, acted on them.
 UBC has a streamlined PhD curriculum with few required courses.
 One writes a proposal, gets it approved by an examination committee, does the research, writes the thesis, gets the degree, and gets on with life.
 The proposal is to be presented within 18 months of arrival.
 I dived into reading and thinking about what I might do and, after some over-ambitious first attempts, managed to come up with a package that I thought was both promising and practical.
-It consisted of a long introductory review of life history evolution that justified the design of three research projects, which I proposed to start in parallel to see which were feasible and then to drop two of them to concentrate on the one that worked best.
+It consisted of a long introductory review of life history evolution that justified the design of three research projects, which I proposed to start in parallel to see which were feasible and then to drop two to concentrate on the one that worked best.
 The ideas that I was proposing to test were not very familiar to anyone on the faculty at UBC, but I thought I had done a good job in my proposal of describing why they were interesting and plausible.

 I got angry.
 I had spent 18 months reading, thinking, and writing, and I thought I had done it well.
 This professor misconstrued what I had written and presented, did not understand evolution, and was not challenging me constructively.
 He was attacking me in a way that could terminate my career in science before it could get started.
 We got into an intense argument that lasted about an hour.
 The other members of the committee looked on bemused as we went at it and finally asked a few friendly questions.
 Then they asked me to leave the room while they discussed my fate.
 I paced back and forth in the hall outside for 45 of the longer minutes of my life.
-At last the chair of the committee, Peter Hochachka, emerged to inform me that I had passed, barely, and that the decisive comment had come from Alf Acton, which I paraphrase as, “We cannot tell from this document and this examination whether he is a fool or a genius.
+At last the chair of the committee, Peter Hochochka, emerged to inform me that I had passed, barely, and that the decisive comment had come from Alf Acton, which I paraphrase as, “We cannot tell from this document and this examination whether he is a fool or a genius.
 I suggest we take the risk and pass him.”

 Evidently I had pushed the envelope about to its limits without realizing it.

 Our first son was born 8 months before I finished my PhD.
 I was not around much to help, for during that time I was working seventy to eighty hours per week as I pushed hard to finish the degree.
 When I got it, my wife sat me down and said, if I may paraphrase her, “I can understand why you needed to work so hard, but you have your degree now, we have one child, and we may have another.
 I want you to promise not to work nights or weekends: you need to be sharing the parenting, and your child needs a father.
 If you don’t agree, I will divorce you.”
 Straightforward.
 Cards on the table.
 Courageous.
 She frightened me to the core, for I love her deeply.
 I agreed to the promise; and I kept my word.
 For the next twenty years I did not work nights or weekends, and I spent thousands of delightful hours with our sons while they were growing up.
-She was very wise, and I am deeply grateful to her.
-Sometimes husbands need tough love.
+She was very wise, and I am grateful to her.

 The decision had major consequences for my behavior.
 When I was at work, I worked.
 And when I was with my family, I concentrated on them.
 The change in focus cleared and refreshed my mind so that when I went to work, I was efficient.
 Many think they must work long hours to be competitive; that is not necessarily true.
-One performs better when work is framed by a balanced life: professio sano in vitam sanam.
+One performs better when one embeds work in a balanced life: professio sano in vitam sanam.
 Five to eight hours per day of clear thinking and concentrated work five days per week produces more impressive results than the coffee, chit-chat, and various displacement activities that often fill the time of many of those who think they are working seventy or eighty hours a week.

 Some modest advice